jklynch/mr-fitty/README.md

     $ python3 -m venv mrf
     $ source mrf/bin/activate
     (mrf) $ pip install --upgrade pip
-    (mrf) $ pip install git+https://github.com/jklynch/mr-fitty.git
+    (mrf) $ pip install mrfitty

 ### Method 3 (recommended)
-If the Anaconda distribution has been installed then MrFitty can be installed in a virtual environment with these commands:
+If the Anaconda or Miniconda distribution has been installed then MrFitty can be installed in a virtual environment with these commands:

     $ conda create python=3.8 --name mrf
     $ conda activate mrf
-    (mrf) $ pip install git+https://github.com/jklynch/mr-fitty.git
+    (mrf) $ pip install mrfitty

 In all cases the required packages will be automatically installed by pip.